• Disease Overview

 Affected populations

-Peutz Jeghers syndrome is a rare disorder that affects males and females in equal numbers and can occur in any racial or ethnic group.
-The birth prevalence of PJS is estimated to be between 1/50,000 and 1/200,000.
-Limited evidence shows that the disease might be more prevalent in certain countries such as the Netherlands and China.
-Women are at a higher risk of developing cancer compared to men, as PJS increases the likelihood of developing breast, ovarian, cervical, and uterine cancer.
+Peutz-Jeghers syndrome is a rare disorder that affects males and females in equal numbers and can occur in any racial or ethnic group.
+The birth prevalence of PJS is estimated to be between 1/25,000 and 300,000.1 Affected females are at a slightly higher risk of developing cancer compared to males, as PJS increases the likelihood of developing breast, ovarian, cervical and uterine cancer.

 • < Previous section